invertase/react-native-firebase/docs/admob/quick-start.md

 		title="Rewarded"
 		to="reference/rewardedad"
 	>
     Rewarded ads are ads that users have the option of interacting with in exchange for in-app rewards.
-Rewards can be setup directly on the AdMob dashboard and users can earn the rewards by interacting or watching the advert.
 	</Block>
 </Grid>